fluidic-city/fluidic-city.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /code_and_data/
-title: Code & Data
+title: Code # & Data
-description: Datasets released from the lab and Repositories related to publications.
+description: Code repositories related to publications # Datasets released from the lab and Repositories related to publications.
 nav: true
 nav_order: 6
 ---